GMP63/Calculator/README.md

 # Calculator
-Elemental infix aritmethic expresion parser and executor.
+Elemental infix aritmethic expresion parser and evaluator.

 ## Overview
 The purpose of this simple excercise is to provide a simple command line calculator (aritmethic infix operator syntax).